 - Open Maps

-- Search for an address, landmark, or city (not many locations have support for now, but the Bay Area has good coverage)
+- Search for an address, landmark, or city (not available everywhere)

 - Pan with one finger, pinch to zoom, tap further down the street to move